KwangHoonAn/Quantizations/README.md

 | 8 bitwidth - Cross Layer Equalized|    69.05%    |

 ## Note
-BatchNorm layer has been folded
+BatchNorm layer has been folded<br />
-Convolution layer and Activations are fused as one operation For Data Free Quantization, only Cross Lyaer Equalization has been implemented
+Convolution layer and Activations are fused as one operation<br />
+For Data Free Quantization, only Cross Lyaer Equalization has been implemented<br />

 ```
 python main.py --images-dir <data-path> --ptq cle